joshglenn/react-native-wiki/Roadmap.md

 ## Stability

-* Deprecating the existing MapView.
-Owners: [martinkonicek](https://twitter.com/martinkonicek).
-ETA: November
-    * In practice, react-native-maps is a better mapping library.
-We haven't made a regular practice of deprecating things, so there's some work needed to make it a clean experience, like supporting an intermediate warning period, and possibly helping people upgrade by spinning out the existing MapView into a separate library for people who can't upgrade.
-Once we develop a clean deprecation process we'll apply it to other components as well.
 * Improved sourcemaps.
 Owners: [Ovidiu Iepure](https://github.com/matryoshcow).
 ETA: December
     * There are a set of issues with sourcemaps that we intend to fix.
 Some notable ones are setting break points within JSX, and fixing the off-by-x errors in production maps.
 There is other work to fix crashes and generally make sourcemaps work better.